NobleMajo/bunrouter/README.md

 - **websocket**: Better websocket support with more origin request infos.

 # Contributing
-Contributions to `bunrouter` are welcome!
+Contributions to this project are welcome!
 Interested users can refer to the guidelines provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file to contribute to the project and help improve its functionality and features.

 # License
-`bunrouter` is licensed under the [MIT license](LICENSE), providing users with flexibility and freedom to use and modify the software according to their needs.
+This project is licensed under the [MIT license](LICENSE), providing users with flexibility and freedom to use and modify the software according to their needs.

 # Disclaimer
-`bunrouter` is provided without warranties.
+This project is provided without warranties.
 Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.